 PED 221 TENNIS II: 1 hour.
-Prerequisite: A grade of C or better in PED 202.
+Prerequisite: A grade of B or better in PED 202.
 A continuation of Tennis I, offering the advanced player more practice in skills, strategy and techniques.
 MEN and WOMEN.
+The student will be required to furnish his/her own racquet.
 Spring and Summer.